spencermwoo/anonymouth/README.md

 - Handles assert methods (if any)
 - Handles UI update/panel switch methods (if any)

-While the cooresponding Driver class:
+While the corresponding Driver class:

 - Handles all listeners
 - Hanldes most backend/data manipulation and updating